rsm-gh/phantom-player/usr/share/doc/phantom-player/DevNotes.md

 + Apply the "load video/discover" methods of the settings dialog into a thread.
 + Finish the option "end at"
 + Discover videos in the background, once all the series are loaded?
 To speed up the startup.
++ Settings dialog, paths, display how may valid videos, how many missing videos in the liststore.

 ### Bugs:
 + When searching in the playlist liststore, empty the videos if no playlist is selected.